 This salad recipe isn’t difficult to make.
-It takes a bit of time, about thirty minutes, but if you can multi-task (and we’re all pretty good at that, right?), it goes pretty fast.
+It takes a bit of time, about thirty minutes, but if you can multi-task (and we’re all pretty good at that, right?), it goes quite quickly.

 And it’s totally worth it!

-As always, you’ll find the complete printable recipe at the end of this post.
+I’ll get you started on the recipe here and give you some helpful tips.
+As always, you’ll find the complete printable recipe with instructions, measurements, and nutrition information at the end of this post.

 - Pasta: Use a small pasta, such as rotini, farfalle, or macaroni.
 Whole wheat is fine, too.